F.A.Q.

 What will happen at the first visit?

-During your first visit, Dr. Marlowe will give you a full physical and review your current medications.
+During your first visit, Dr. Marlowe or Natasha Rudd will give you a full physical (focused on finding causes and complications of obesity) and review your current medications.
 The medications you currently take may be causing you to gain weight.
-He will ask you many questions about your past diets, failures and successes, your eating habits, and exercise routine.
-He will talk to you about medications for weight loss, and if one of the medication options interests you, he will start the medication at the first appointment.
-Dr. Marlowe is trained to discuss with you which medication would be safest, taking into account your medical conditions and other medications you take.
+You will be asked many questions about your past diets, failures and successes, your eating habits, and exercise routine.
+If you desire a medication for weight loss, your clinician will discuss one or more choices of weight loss medicines.
+If one of the medication options interests you, you will start the weight loss medication at the first appointment.
+Dr. Marlowe and Natasha are trained to discuss with you which medication would be safest, taking into account your medical conditions and other medications you take.
 If you are given one of the most commonly prescribed medications, one bottle is included with the visit at no extra charge.
 We will give you a diet to follow during the first month.

-Between the first and second visit, Dr. Marlowe will likely order bloodwork.
-At your second visit, he will review the lab results with you, pointing out any abnormalities or deficiencies that are hindering your weight loss.
-Also, he will frequently give you a new diet that has been tailored to you from your bloodwork.
+Between the first and second visit, Dr. Marlowe or Natasha will likely order bloodwork.
+At your second visit, your clinician will review the lab results with you, pointing out any abnormalities or deficiencies that are hindering your weight loss.
+Also, you will frequently be given a new diet that has been tailored to you from your bloodwork.

 What should I bring?